giftcup/cool_projects/README.md

 It also contains programs written in C like The Guessing game which can be run on the commandline; clang -o filename filename.c and clicking enter then writing ./filename.
-In some compilers, g++ or gcc is used in place of clang
+In some compilers, g++ or gcc is used in place of clang.
+The projects in this file are unrelated.